PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:33:12
+Last updated: 2024-04-02 16:34:16
-Random Quote: One of the advantages of being disorderly is that one is constantly making exciting discoveries. - A. A. Milne
+Random Quote: Good, better, best.
+Never let it rest.
+‘Til your good is better and your better is best. - Jerome